Capillary force-driven particle orientation in rod networks: Materials and methods

 \subsection{Confocal and rheoconfocal microscopy}

-Samples were spread onto a 22 $\times$ 40 mm cover glass (Menzel-Gl\"{a}ser) using a spatula.
+Samples were spread onto a 22~$\times$~40 mm cover glass (Menzel-Gl\"{a}ser) using a spatula.
 The samples were then transferred to a Leica TCS SP8 inverted confocal laser scanning microscope (Leica Microsystems GmbH, Wetzlar, Germany).
-Imaging of the particle structures was performed using a glycerol immersion objective with 63$\times$ magnification and a numerical aperture of 1.3.
-Solid-state lasers with wavelengths of 488 nm and 552 nm were used to excite PromoFluor-488 (liquid channel) and rhodamine B isothiocyanate (particle channel), respectively.
-To reconstruct the 3D structure of the capillary suspension, 3D image stacks were taken, each consisting of $x$-$y$ planes of size 246 $\times$ 246~$\mathrm{\mu}$m and a resolution of 1024 $\times$ 1024 pixels.
+Imaging of the capillary suspension microstructure was performed using a glycerol immersion objective with 63$\times$ magnification and a numerical aperture of 1.3.
+Solid-state lasers with wavelengths of 488 nm and 552 nm were used to excite PromoFluor 488 premium carboxylic acid (liquid channel) and rhodamine B isothiocyanate (particle channel), respectively.
+To reconstruct the 3D microstructure of the capillary suspension, 3D image stacks were taken, each consisting of $x$-$y$ planes of size 246 $\times$ 246~$\mathrm{\mu}$m and a resolution of 1024 $\times$ 1024 pixels.
 The $z$ resolution was set to 3 micrographs per 1~$\mathrm{\mu}$m, the intensity loss over $z$ due to the high refractive index of the system allowed 210 micrographs, with an equivalent of 70~$\mathrm{\mu}$m, to be taken before micrographs become inaccessible for further analysis.